fabric8-launcher/launcher-application/COMMIT_MSG.md

-# Git Commit Message Conventions
+# Git Commit/Pull-Request Message Guide

-## The reasons for these conventions:
+## The reasons for this guide:

 - automatic generating of the changelog
 - simple navigation through git history (e.g. ignoring style changes)

 ## Format of the commit message:

 ```
 <type>(<scope>): <subject>